Application of quantum Darwinism to a structured environment: Dynamical Model

 \section{Dynamical Model}

 We start by considering a qubit $S$ interacting with an environment $E$ of bosons.
-The environment is arranged as $E=\otimes^{\#E}_{k=1}E_k$ and initially in a vacuum state, where the index $k=1,2,\dotso,\#E$ labels individual sub-environments $E_k$.
-Each are comprised of harmonic oscillators with frequencies $\omega_{\lambda}$.
+The environment is arranged as $E=\otimes^{\#E}_{k=1}E_k$ and initially in a vacuum state, where the index $k=1,2,\dotso,\#E$ labels individual subenvironments $E_k$.
+Each are composed of harmonic oscillators with frequencies $\omega_{\lambda}$.
 The Hamiltonian of the qubit and environment are thus given by ($\hbar=1$)